Class Sets

 public static <E> Sets.SetView<E> union(java.util.Set<? extends E> set1, java.util.Set<? extends E> set2)

 Returns an unmodifiable view of the union of two sets.
 The returned set contains all elements that are contained in either backing set.
-Iterating over the returned set iterates first over all the elements ofset1
+Iterating over the returned set iterates first over all the elements ofset1, then over each element ofset2, in order, that is not contained inset1.Results are undefined if

 -